cesarg01/artist-sentiment-analysis/README.md

 # Artist Sentiment Analysis

-Python program that will allow the user to input the artist or band they want to see and check where they will be playing.
+Project that analyzes the sentiment (mood) of the albums from the user inputted artist.
+One will be able to see how the mood changes from album to album and where each song is in the scale (Happy, Neutral, or Dark).

 ## Updates
 There is a graph not showing up issue when searching for artists who have 10+ songs in their albums.
 This issue could be fixed by